cutieww/Shadow-Wars/README.md

  Player only has 3 lives, player will lose life when he/she touched enemy or enemy laser

+ Enemy can be killed by player by shooting, and there is a really small chice Enemy will drop powerups.

+ There are two types:
+ 1.Increasing shooting speed
+ 2.Gain a shield for certain time

  #### Used resources can be founded at *res.zip*